-“The main challenge with body MR is that there is more skill and more art involved than with CT and other modalities - not only in the acquisition of the images by the MR technologist, but also in the interpretation.
-The problem with this is that there just aren’t very many experts in abdominal MR.” says Dr. Semelka.
+“The main challenge with body MR is that there is more skill involved than with CT and other modalities - not only in the acquisition of the images by the MR technologist but also in the interpretation.
+The problem with this is that there just aren’t very many experts in abdominal MR,” says Dr. Semelka.

 Former professor, vice chairman of radiology, and director of MR services at the University of North Carolina Chapel Hill, Dr. Semelka has been practicing radiology for over 28 years.
 He explains that despite recent advances in image quality, an accurate body MRI diagnosis still relies on an imaging center’s capability to provide subspecialist interpretations.